SIM Card Viruses: How To Tell If Your SIM card Is Infected And What To Do

 What To Do If You Think Your SIM Card Is Infected:

 1. Contact your service provider and ask them about the sim card virus or call their helpline.
-They should be able to detect it by asking you certain security questions, such as “what’s the name of one of your contacts?”
+They should be able to detect it by asking you certain security questions, such as “What’s the name of one of your contacts?”

-2. Change out the sim card immediately with a new, clean sim that has never been used before so that you don’t pass on any potential issues from your old one
+2. Change out the SIM card immediately with a new, clean SIM that has never been used before so that you don’t pass on any potential issues from your old one

 3. Keep an eye on all devices connected to this phone for signs of infection like slow loading times or messages coming in without being sent.
 It could also mean some apps are not working properly either.